BADR-EL/elk-demo/README.md

 This README.md file provides a summary of the scenario testing process for log analysis using the ELK Stack and Logstash.
 The testing focuses on two scenarios:

 ## Scenario 1: Log File Processing
 In this scenario, the demo application writes logs to a log file, which serves as the input for Logstash.
-The following steps outline the testing process:
+The following steps outline the testing process

 1. Run the ELK Stack using the provided docker-compose.yaml file.
 2. Execute the Spring demo app and make requests to generate logs.